tsgm1257/miniproject4TanzeemSiddique/README.md

 ### Mini Project 4

-# Mini Project 4 - Expense Tracker with Enhanced Authentication
+# Mini Project 4 - Django Polls Application with Authentication

 ## Description

-This project extends a basic Flask expense tracker application by adding robust user authentication features.
-It includes user registration, login, and logout functionalities, enhanced with Bootstrap modals for user feedback.
-The application utilizes a SQLite database for user management and session handling for secure user sessions.
+This project is a Django-based web application for creating and participating in polls.
+It allows users to view the latest polls, vote on choices, and see the results.
+Additionally, it incorporates a user registration and login system to manage user access.
+The application utilizes Bootstrap for responsive styling and includes a modal for displaying general information.

 ### Key features include:

+* **View Latest Polls:** Displays a list of the most recently published polls on the homepage.
+* **Vote on Polls:** Allows users to select a choice and cast their vote on a specific poll.
+* **View Poll Results:** Shows the vote counts for each choice in a poll.
-* **User Registration:** Allows new users to register with a unique username, first name, last name, and password.
+* **User Registration:** Enables new users to create an account with a username and password.
-* **User Login:** Enables registered users to log in using their credentials.
+* **User Login:** Allows registered users to log in to the application.
-* **User Logout:** Provides a secure way for users to log out of their session.
+* **User Logout:** Provides a way for logged-in users to securely log out.
+* **Django Admin:** Utilizes the built-in Django admin interface for managing polls, questions, and choices with customized styling.
-* **Bootstrap Modals:** Displays success and error messages using Bootstrap modals for a better user experience.
+* **Bootstrap Integration:** Uses Bootstrap for responsive design and includes a modal for displaying information.
-* **Database Integration:** Uses SQLite to store user data securely.
-* **Session Management:** Manages user sessions to maintain login status.

 ## Getting Started